alpersonalwebsite/react/Redux.md

 ###### Root reducer

-createStore() takes a single reducer, so...
-If we need to pass more than one, we should create a rootReducer, a reducer that utilize composition to call more than one reducer.
+`createStore()` takes a single reducer, so...
+If we need to pass more than one, we should create a `rootReducer`, a reducer that utilize composition ("combined reducers") to call more than one reducer.

 Example: